Amnesty says Hong Kong police using excessive force

 In a report based on interviews with nearly two dozen activists, most of whom were hospitalised after their arrests, the global rights watchdog said that officers routinely went beyond the level of force allowed by local law and international standards.

 "In an apparent thirst for retaliation, Hong Kong's security forces have engaged in a disturbing pattern of reckless and unlawful tactics against people during the protests," said Nicholas Bequelin, East Asia Director at Amnesty International.

 "This has included arbitrary arrests and retaliatory violence against arrested persons in custody, some of which has amounted to torture."

-Hong Kong's police force dismissed Amnesty's findings and rejected allegations it had used excessive force.
+The Hong Kong police force dismissed Amnesty's findings and rejected allegations that it had used excessive force.

 In a statement issued on Friday, police said their officers "exercise a high level of restraint at all times in the use of force".

-In response to specific allegations contained within the report, police said they "do not comment on individual cases" and said those alleging abuse should make a complaint with the police watchdog instead.
+On specific allegations in the report, police said they "do not comment on individual cases" and that those alleging abuse should register a complaint with the police watchdog instead.

 - 'Batons and fists' -

-"Almost every arrested person interviewed described being beaten with batons and fists during the arrest, even when they were not resisting and often already restrained," the report's authors wrote.
+"Almost every arrested person interviewed described being beaten with batons and fists during the arrest, even when they were not resisting and often already restrained," the report said.